BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 Command request::

     02          write value command id
-    repeat
-        id     zero or more variable-length IDs
+    id          object to write to
     size        the size of the data to follow data[size]  the value to write

 Command response::

     02          write value command id
-    repeat
-        id     zero or more variable-length IDs
+    id          object requested to write to
-        size   the size of the data to follow.
-Will be 0 if the object id is not known or is not writable. data[size]  the value written
+    size        requeted size of data to write data[size]  requested data to write
+    size        actual data size
+    data[size]  actual data

 The response lists the value of the object after writing the value.
 In most cases this will be the same as the value in the request.